dortania/vanilla-laptop-guide-legacy/OpenCore/config-laptop.plist/broadwell.md

 * **DevirtualiseMmio**: NO
   * Reduces Stolen Memory Footprint, expands options for `slide=N` values and generally useful especially on HEDT and Xeon systems
 * **DisableSingleUser**: NO
-  * Disables the use of `Cmd+S` and `-s`, this is closer to the behaviour of T2 based machines
+  * Disables the use of `Cmd+S` and `-s`, this is closer to the behavior of T2 based machines
 * **DisableVariableWrite**: NO
   * Needed for systems with non-functioning NVRAM, you can verify [here](/post-install/nvram.md) if yours works
 * **DiscardHibernateMap**: NO
   * Reuse original hibernate memory map, only needed for certain legacy hardware
 * **EnableSafeModeSlide**: YES
-  * Allows for slide values to be used in Safemode
+  * Allows for slide values to be used in Safe mode
 * **EnableWriteUnprotector**: YES
   * Removes write protection from CR0 register during their execution
 * **ForceExitBootServices**: NO
-  * Ensures ExitBootServices calls succeeds even when MemoryMap has changed, don't use unless necessary
+  * Ensures ExitBootServices calls succeeds even when the memory map has changed, don't use unless necessary
 * **ProtectMemoryRegions**: NO
-  * Needed for fixing artefacts and sleep-wake issues, generally only needed on very old firmwares
+  * Needed for fixing artifacts and sleep-wake issues, generally only needed on very old firmwares
 * **ProtectSecureBoot**: NO
-  * Fixes secureboot keys on MacPro5,1 and Insyde firmwares
+  * Fixes Secure Boot keys on MacPro5,1 and Insyde firmwares
 * **ProtectUefiServices**: NO
   * Protects UEFI services from being overridden by the firmware, mainly relevant for VMs, Icelake and newer Coffee Lake systems
 * **ProvideCustomSlide**: YES